daithioc95/MS1/README.md

 The contact seciton is designed using a bootstrap form.
 An icon is used to transition into this section with relevant information prompted to contact the designer.

+### Future Features
+Please see below list of features which I intend to implement at a later stage.
+- Media carosel: When an icon is selected in the desktop media section, I plan to implement a media carosel/slideshow for videos/images corresponding the the entry.
+Currently I have a link to youtube for each entry.
+- Background: I plan to implement subtle background styles for each section to aid the transition.
+I currently stayed with a white background but at a future stage I believe the website can benefit with some variety.
+- Responsity: I plan to improve the general responsity of the site once I have a greater JavaScript understanding, this includes the below.
+  - Ensuring the Navbar reappears on scroll
+  - Allowing progress bars to interactively fill
+  - When desktop experience is landed on, map points appear one by one

 ## Technologies Used
 The main technologies used are as below.